 Communicating to the TV networks, CE manufacturers and consumers all at the same time with dramatically different concerns and messages was going to require more than a one-size-fits-all endeavor.
 From the network and CE perspectives, billions of future dollars were riding on making these different yet synergistic audiences feel comfortable enough to engage and partner with TiVo.
 From the consumer perspective, “new” is wonderful for some.
 For those who could not set the microwave clock properly, however, replacing the VCR was downright scary.

 In the days before the internet was The Internet, traditional communications was the primary channel to reach those frustrated with the 500-channel universe, as well as those who provided it, with content.
 We felt strongly that the TV ecosystem would have to first get on board and then communications could be extended to the consumer.
-So we developed a strategic, cascading communications approach to tell and retell the TiVo storyline in a stratified and ever-evolving fashion to first calm and then excite different audiences and media categories.
+So we developed a strategic, cascading PR and integrated communications approach to tell and retell the TiVo storyline in a stratified and ever-evolving fashion to first calm and then excite different audiences and media categories.
 This was powered by “programs within a program” – each geared toward educating each stakeholder on the benefits of DVR to their bottom line.
 As we would have to sell the future to make the company and DVR concept “real” to disbelievers, we also created one of the first industry influencers – a handpicked, emerging analyst who could speak to the forthcoming convergence.
 This influencer would be given broader access to all things TiVo as an accelerant to his career and TiVo’s market presence.

 - Demonstrable positive bottom-line business impact for TiVo with networks, consumer-electronics partners and other required stakeholders